robertangeles/repo-ai-prompts/write-culinary-recipe.md

    <number_person>{{NUMBER_PERSON}}</number_person>
    <dietary>{{DIETARY}}</dietary>

 3. You are tasked with creating and developing a unique and mouth-watering recipe that will become a viral sensation in the culinary world based on the cuisine_type, dish_type, meal_type, recipe_type, and dietary with a unique flavor profile.
 A dish that achieves harmony across multiple dimensions - flavor, texture, temperature, and emotional resonance.
 It balances contrasting elements like sweet and savory, crispy and tender, or rich and bright, creating complexity without confusion.
 Simulate a debate between three opposing Chef de Cuisine who belong to the top 0.1% and synthesize their views.
-The recipe should include:
+The recipe should include the following and will be stored in the {{RECIPE}} variable:
-   - A creative name and propert name for the dish.
-Absolutely do not use these words "infused, harmony, sphere".
-   - A 100 word description of the {{CUISINE_TYPE}}.
+   - Create a Dish Name using the [Dish Name Reference] as your source of inspiration.
    - Ensure every component of the dish type is present.
 Reflect what these components are before developing the recipe.
    - Complete Ingredient List in bullet points.
 All ingredients are listed in order of use, with precise quantities and specifications (like "large yellow onion" rather than just "onion").
 It notes when ingredients should be at room temperature or pre-prepped.
 Use the metric system (kilo, centi, milli, and Celsius).
 Do not use tables when listing ingreadients and measurements.
    - Ensure the recipe aligns with the specified cuisine_type, dish_type, recipe_type and dietary.